jsjtxietian/clox/ReadMe.md

 * Add support for :? to the compiler.
 * Each string requires two separate dynamic allocations—one for the ObjString and a second for the character array.
 Accessing the characters from a value requires two pointer indirections, which can be bad for performance.
 A more efficient solution relies on a technique called “flexible array members”.
 Use that to store the ObjString and its character array in a single contiguous allocation.
 * We could keep track of which ObjStrings own their character array and which are “constant strings” that just point back to the original source string or some other non-freeable location.
 Add support for this.
+* Add support for keys of the other primitive types: numbers, Booleans, and nil.
+* Write a handful of different benchmark programs to validate our hash table implementation.

 ####  Test Cases